Get E-Book

 for (const fd of fds) fs.closeSync(fd);

-Figure 2 — Descriptor leaks are cumulative.
-Once the finite table is full, the next legitimate open can fail even though that request did nothing wrong.
+Figure 2 - Descriptor leaks build up over time.
+Once the table is full, the next valid open can fail even when that request did nothing wrong.

 fs.open(file, 'r', (err, fd) => {